 The expected volatility and expected term assumptions can significantly impact the fair value of stock options.
-We believe that the valuation techniques and the approach utilized to develop our assumptions are appropriate in calculating the fair value of the options we grant.
+We believe that the valuation techniques and the approach utilized to develop our assumptions are reasonable in calculating the fair value of the options granted by Wynn Resorts.
 We estimate the expected stock price volatility using a combination of implied and historical factors related to our stock price in accordance with applicable accounting standards.
-As our stock price fluctuates, this estimate will change.
+During 2012, there were 100,000 Wynn Resorts stock options granted to a Wynn Las Vegas employee.
+As the Wynn Resorts stock price fluctuates, this estimate will change.
+For example, a 10% change in the volatility assumption for the 100,000 options granted in 2012 would have resulted in an approximate \$335,000 change in fair value.
 Expected term represents the estimated average time between the option's grant date and its exercise date.
-For the year ended December 31, 2011, no stock options were granted.
+A 10% change in the expected term assumption for the 100,000 options granted in 2012 would have resulted in an approximate \$42,000 change in fair value.
+These assumed changes in fair value would have been recognized over the vesting schedule of such awards.